eth-pyke/CountMinSketch/README.md

 # Usage

-The file driver.py contains comparison results between the Count-Min Sketch and the Hash Table and can be ran by doing:
+The file driver.py contains comparison results between the Count-Min Sketch and the Hash Table, and it can be run with the following command:

 ```bash
 python driver.py